-You may have noticed in this study that I regularly refer to the view of eternal torment as eternal torture.
-Both references obviously apply to the same position—that of never-ending conscious suffering.
+You may have noticed in HELL KNOW that I regularly refer to the view of eternal torment as eternal torture.
+Both references obviously apply to the same position — that of never-ending conscious suffering.

 Norman Geisler, a staunch adherent of eternal torment, objects to this practice of using torment and torture interchangeably.
 His contention is that hell, the lake of fire, is indeed a place of torment, but it is not a torture chamber for “unlike torture, which is inflicted from without against one’s will, torment is self-inflicted” (Geisler 34, from Everything You Wanted to Know about Hell).
 This is utter nonsense and completely unbiblical.